 Try the Swim-Up Bar in Oasis Lagoon

-If you’re looking for a good time with easy access to delicious cocktails, you will probably love Oasis Lagoon.
+If you are looking for a good time with easy access to delicious cocktails, you will probably love Oasis Lagoon.
 This is actually the largest freshwater pool in the Caribbean!

 The pool has tons of chairs and umbrellas surrounding the premise with some even partially submerged in the water.
 You can also rent a cabana for an additional cost.

-Most importantly - you can use your Royal Caribbean beverage package onshore at CocoCay for drinks, and those with Crown and Anchor drink vouchers can also use their daily vouchers at the bars.
+Most importantly, you can use your Royal Caribbean drink package onshore at CocoCay for drinks, and those with Crown and Anchor drink vouchers can also use their daily vouchers at the bars.
 You can make all your friends back home jealous with access to your Internet package ashore, too.
+You will not have to be disconnected for a single second.

 Eat the Day Away